 Cloud Endpoints supports the OpenAPI Specification (formerly known as the Swagger spec) -- the industry standard for defining REST APIs.
 If you are unfamiliar with the OpenAPI Specification, see OpenAPI Overview.

 This documentation set shows you how to use Cloud Endpoints with OpenAPI.
 For information on other types of API frameworks supported by Cloud Endpoints, see All Endpoints Docs.

 To get started, we recommend the following path through the documentation:

 To get familiar with the deployment steps and see Cloud Endpoints features in action, do the Quickstart for Cloud Endpoints, which uses scripts to deploy a sample API to a Google App Engine flexible backend.

-After you have decided on the backend for your API, walk through a tutorial for your preferred backend.
+After you have decided on the backend for your API, walk through a tutorial for your preferred compute platform.

 ESP is an Open Source project and is available to you in the following ways:

 - A container in Google Container Registry.
 See the ESP release notes for the current Docker image.